 You Are Aged 70 or Over

-If you are aged 70 or over then this is very simple.
-If you are a non-EU citizen and you carry your passport with you then you get free Prague public transport.
-If you are an EU Resident then you have the option of using your Passport, National ID card or National Resident Permit (note that a driving licence is NOT a valid form of ID).
+If you are aged 70 or over then if you are a non-EU citizen and you carry your passport with you then you get free Prague city public transport.
+If you are an EU Citizen/Resident then you have the option of using your Passport, National ID card or National Resident Permit (note that a driving licence is NOT a valid form of ID).
 There are one or two limitations i.e. if you have large luggage like a suitcase then you are still required to buy a luggage ticket (CZK20 at the time of writing).
 Also this does NOT apply to the Airport Express which although listed as a DPP service it is NOT public transport.
 This also gives you free travel on local Prague “PID” trains.

 In Prague a “Senior” discount normally kicks in aged 65.
 In all cases you will be asked for proof of age at the time of buying a product and in some cases when you are redeeming a product.
 In most cases it’s up to 50% discount but some are even more generous.
 Strangely the Jewish Museum does NOT offer a senior discount.
 Examples of Senior Discounts include:

 Seniors aged 70 or over get a discount on my own Prague Walking Tours.

 National Theatre https://www.narodni-divadlo.cz/en/news/the-national-theatre-for-seniors-en which has a general 50% discount for 65 and over plus they offer special senior tickets for specific performances.

 Prague Castle https://www.hrad.cz/en/prague-castle-for-visitors/tickets has a general 50% discount for historic buildings and exhibitions.